Hannah Callowhill Penn: Legacy

-Hannah Penn is one of the few individuals and the first woman granted the status of Honorary Citizen of the United States, awarded her by Presidential Proclamation by an Act of Congress (PL.
+Hannah Penn is one of the eight individuals and the first woman granted the status of Honorary Citizen of the United States, awarded her by Presidential Proclamation by an Act of Congress (PL.
 98-516) by Ronald Reagan on November 28, 1984.

 When William Penn was laying out the city of Philadelphia in the early 1680s, he named Callowhill Street in his wife's honor.
-Similarly, a street in Perkasie, Pennsylvania, is also named in her honor.
+In the 21st century, the neighborhood directly north of Chinatown, which Callowhill Street passes through, became known as Callowhill.
+Similarly, a street in Perkasie, Pennsylvania, is also named in her honor, as Perkasie's street grid is almost a direct copy of that of center city Philadelphia.
 A middle school in York, Pennsylvania, is named in her honor.

 Pennsylvania Governor, Tom Corbett, named March 12, 2013 "Hannah Callowhill Penn Day."

 Governor Corbett and Mrs. Susan Corbett commissioned a posthumous portrait of Hannah Penn by Pennsylvania portrait artist Ellen Cooper.
 The portrait was unveiled at a ceremony at the Pennsylvania capitol during Women's History Month, March 19, 2014.
 After being publicly displayed in the governor's reception room for several months, on January 15, 2015, the portrait was hung in the Pennsylvania governor's office among portraits of other early leaders of Pennsylvania.
 However, as of March 2015 the portrait is in storage; Governor Tom Wolf asked for it to be moved into the governor's reception room, but he said because of safety concerns it was returned to the Historical and Museum Commission.
 According to Penn Live, "It is likely that it will be sent, for a time, to Pennsbury Manor, the estate from which the Penns first governed the new colony.
 Then, it is headed to the state museum for an exhibit on Iconic Stories of Pennsylvania."

 On March 19, 2014, the Pennsylvania Commission for Women awarded the first Hannah Penn Leadership Awards to honor Pennsylvania women who have been outstanding mentors and role models through their leadership, service and commitment to empowering women and girls in the commonwealth.